 Applicants who present for the Neurosurgery Semi-Structured Interview will be required to complete a confidential feedback form following their interview on their overall perception of the selection process and the interview.

-All feedback on the selection process will be considered during the annual selection process reviewer.
+All feedback on the selection process will be considered during the annual selection process review.

-Changes to evaluation and monitoring of curriculum and/or assessment processes
+Evaluation or monitoring of curriculum and/or assessment processes